-Medic, man and woman all shot in SW, D.C. police say
+Firefighter, man and woman all shot in SW, D.C. police say

 One of the civilians was a man, and the other a woman.

-It appeared from preliminary accounts that the man was shot first.
-Authorities said they were sent to the place where he was shot, listed as the 3900 block of Martin Luther King Jr Ave SE just before 4:30 p.m.
+It appeared from preliminary accounts that the first shooting occurred near the 3900 block of Martin Luther King Jr Ave SE just before 4:30 p.m.

 In a tweet police said a man was seen fleeing the area in a car.

-Meanwhile, according to police spokeswoman Alaina Gertz, emergency personnel were sent to the area to treat the wounded man.
+Meanwhile, according to police spokeswoman Alaina Gertz, emergency personnel were sent to the area to treat the shooting victim.

-At that point, Gertz said, the person who shot the man a few minutes earlier, apparently returned.
-Both the woman and the EMS worker were then shot, according to a preliminary account from Gertz.
+At that point, Gertz said, the attacker in the first shooting apparently returned.
+Both the second civilian victim and the firefighter were then shot, according to a preliminary account from Gertz.
 Police listed the site of that portion of the incident as the 3900 block of South Capitol Street SW.
-The address is a stone’s throw from the address listed for the shooting of the man.
+The address is a stone’s throw from the address listed for the shooting of the first victim.

+Gertz said she was not certain whether the first person who was shot was the male or the female victim.

+The wounded firefighter was a man, according to D.C. fire and EMS spokesman Vito Maggiolo.
+He said the firefighter was released from a hospital last night after treatment.

-King Avenue and South Capitol Street intersect in the vicinity.
+King Avenue and South Capitol Street intersect in the vicinity of the shootings.

-No motive was known for the shootings, and as of Sunday evening, no arrest was reported.
+No motive was known for the attacks, and as of Sunday evening, no arrest was reported.